-To establish water / wastewater utility service, in accordance with new state legislation (Senate Bill 1189), effective July 1, 2017, the Utilities Department will require all residential tenants to pay a deposit in the amount of $200 and present a signed lease between tenant and the owner.
+To establish water / wastewater utility service, in accordance with new state legislation (Senate Bill 1189), effective July 1, 2017, the Utilities Department will require all tenants to pay a deposit, residential tenants will pay $200 and commercial tenants will pay $300, and present a signed lease between tenant and the owner.
 The Utilities department may also place a lien on properties when tenants are delinquent and the department has made reasonable collection efforts.
 Thank you for your cooperation and understanding.

 Water and sewer services; liens; owners, lessees, or tenants.
 Separates Code provisions regarding water and sewer services provided to lessees or tenants of real property from Code provisions regarding water and sewer services provided to owners of real property.
 The bill removes a locality's authority to waive a required written authorization by an owner for water or sewer services provided by a locality to a lessee or tenant.
 A copy of the lease between the lessee or tenant and the owner is acceptable authorization.